grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 **1. What is the context ("GIVEN"), the action ("WHEN") and expected reaction ("THEN") of this behavior?
 Example answer: Given I turn on the calculator, when I enter any digit that's not a 0 followed by any digits, then they should be visible on the display**.
 1. How to specify this behavior through code?
 Example answer: `[Fact] public void ShouldDisplayAllEnteredDigitsThatAreNotLeadingZeroes() ...` (i.e. a piece of code).

 Alternatively, it can be used without the naming step, when it's harder to come up with a name than with a GIVEN-WHEN-THEN structure.
 In other words, a GIVEN-WHEN-THEN structure can be easily derived from a good name and vice versa.

-Anyway, this technique is about taking the GIVEN, WHEN and THEN parts and translating them into code in an almost literal, brute-force way (without paying attention to missing classes, methods or variables), and then adding all the missing pieces that are required for the code to compile and run.
+This technique is about taking the GIVEN, WHEN and THEN parts and translating them into code in an almost literal, brute-force way (without paying attention to missing classes, methods or variables), and then adding all the missing pieces that are required for the code to compile and run.

-TODO

 ### Example

+TODO TODO TODO TODO TODO TODO TODO TODO TODO

-Let's try this on a simple problem of comparing two users.
+Let's try it out on a simple problem of comparing two users.
 We assume that two users should be equal to each other if they have the same name:

 ```gherkin
 Given a user with any name